dustin-lennon/Nova-UCIP-Stardate--Date--Time/README.md

 EXAMPLE: IF YOU SET ENTERPRISE AS YOUR ERA, SET YOUR YEAR TO 2265 OR EARLIER.**

+Choose from Enterprise, TOS, TNG, STO, or Other as eras.

 At a later date and time, I MAY make this an option in the site settings to turn on/off.

 Changelog - Dates are in Epoch time
 -----------------------------------
+1351511360:

+*	Added STO as an option for stardate
+*	Fixed stardate calculation for TNG and TOS eras.

 1329001460:

 *	Was informed that I forgot to change the class name in the hooks.php file.
 That has been fixed. ([#3](https://github.com/demonicpagan/Nova-UCIP-Stardate--Date--Time/issues/3))